CodePanter/another-bronzeman-mode/README.md

 - Can optionally take screenshots of all new item unlocks.
 - Supports adding a list of names of other Bronzeman accounts, and will provide them with (client side) Bronzeman chat icons.
 - Has settings for sending chat messages and notifications for every item unlock.
-- Allows the command '!bmcount' and '!bmunlocks' to get a total number for all unlocked items.
+- Allows the command '!gbmcount' and '!bgmunlocks' to get a total number for all unlocked items.

 ## Screenshots